wavemotion-dave/ColecoDS/README.md

 With either of these tools, you should be able to extract more than 50 .COM games that currently work.

-A future version of the emulator will support .DSK files directly... but it's complicated.
+A future version of the emulator will support .DSK files directly... but it's complicated and I haven't got it all figured out yet.

 Creativision Compatibility :
 -----------------------
 The Creativision uses a different CPU - the m6502 (same as used in the Apple II).
 The system requires roms be renamed to .CV so the correct driver will load and the bioscv.ROM must be present in the normal BIOS area.
+All known Creativision games run properly under ColecoDS.

 Controllers :